KhushiPandey-14/Amazon-Clone/README.md

 # Amazon-Clone
-This is a basic recreation of the renowned e-commerce platform Amazon with features of login and register built using HTML, CSS & Javascript.
+This is a basic recreation of the renowned e-commerce platform Amazon, featuring login and registration functionalities built using HTML, CSS, and Javascript.